 Overall approval is limited to an IRB application for a training grant, center grant, or program project grant that involves human subjects.
 This type of approval allows the Principal Investigator and Sponsored Programs to provide a single IRB approval date to the funding agency for the overall award itself.
 Overall approval is therefore an administrative tool.
 It does not indicate approval for any of the specific projects described in the grant.

-Overall approval is given via the expedited review procedure.
+Overall approval is given via the expedited review procedure found under §45 CFR 46.118 Applications and proposals lacking definite plans for involvement of human subjects.
 Projects which have received only overall approval may not enroll human subjects.
 To obtain approval for the individual projects described in the training grant, center grant, or program project grant, the principal investigator of each individual project should submit a New Project Application in HawkIRB for each project that involves human subjects.
 When completing the application form for each individual project in HawkIRB, the investigator should indicate the funding source as the funding agency that provided the overall award.

 Part 16: Concept Approval

-Concept approval is limited to an IRB application for a funded project where the funding agency has approved an initial period of time for development of the final protocol, questionnaires, data forms, or similar activities.
+Concept approval is also adopted from §45 CFR 46.118 Applications and proposals lacking definite plans for involvement of human subjects where the project is limited to an IRB application for a funded project where the funding agency has approved an initial period of time for development of the final protocol, questionnaires, data forms, or similar activities.
 Since the IRB may not approve "draft" protocols or Informed Consent Documents, concept approval shows that the IRB has approved the study in concept only, so that the Division of Sponsored Programs can award the funds for the preliminary work.
 Concept approval is therefore an administrative tool.
 It does not indicate approval for the enrollment of human subjects.

 Human subjects may not be enrolled in a project given Concept approval.
 Concept approval is given via the expedited review procedure.
 Refer to the section on submitting modifications to the HawkIRB application to learn more about changing a project from Concept to Regular approval once the investigator is ready to enroll human subjects.